U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 U.S. House stuck for a third day as Republicans struggle to unite around a speaker

-California Republican U.S. Rep. Kevin McCarthy heads to the U.S. House chamber just after noon on Jan.
+U.S. Rep. Kevin McCarthy, a California Republican, heads to the U.S. House chamber just after noon on Jan.
 5, 2023, as the House began another day of votes on his bid to become speaker.
 "We're just going to keep working until we solve it," he told reporters.
-(Photo by Ashley Murray/States Newsroom)
+Ashley Murray/States Newsroom

 WASHINGTON — The U.S. House adjourned Thursday again without a speaker, racking up five more ballots throughout the day before members left the floor shortly after 8 p.m.
 Eastern, with some decamping to closed-door negotiations and others leaving the Capitol.